wandb/docs/docs/tutorials/weave_models_registry.md

 ```

 # 4. Run new `weave.Evaluation` connecting to the existing models run
-Finally, evaluate our new `RagModel` on the existing `weave.Evaluation`.
-To make the integration as easy as possible we include the following changes.
+Finally, evaluate the new `RagModel` on the existing `weave.Evaluation`.
+To make the integration as easy as possible, include the following changes.

 From a Models perspective:
 - Getting the model from the registry creates a new `wandb.run` which is part of the E2E lineage of the chat model
-- Add the trace ID (with current eval ID) to the run config so that the model team can simply click on the link to go to the corresponding Weave page
+- Add the Trace ID (with current Eval ID) to the run config so that the model team can simply click the link to go to the corresponding Weave page

 From a Weave perspective:
-- Save the artifact / registry link as input to the `ChatModel` (i.e. RagModel)
+- Save the artifact / registry link as input to the `ChatModel` (that is RagModel)
 - Save the run.id as extra column in the traces with `weave.attributes`

 ```python